 When you’re taking a competitive exam like the CAT, it’s not important whether you know more than the others.
 How you attempt the paper makes all the difference.
 In the one hour at your disposal for the QA section, correct attempts have to be maximized by attempting all the questions from your areas of strength.
 I’ve always achieved very high scores in QA and cleared many competitive tests due to the way I attempt the section.
 I have devised seven simple rules for myself – and they work every single time!
 Here’s how:

 Rule 1.
 I believe that a paper is not a place for R&D; hence I attempt only those question types that I am familiar with.
 I do not want to attempt any new kind of question in the paper.
 R&D has to be done at home and not in the examination hall.
+Basis CAT’17 expected trends, I know that I should first pocket 60+ marks in QA for a 99 percentile.
+Therefore, I focus on getting 20-22 questions right in the first round and then I go for the others.

 Rule 2.
 I believe in attempting the QA section in 3 Rounds starting with the easiest questions and am not afraid of leaving difficult questions unattempted.